env3d-lessons/sql-views/README.md

 In 7.sql, write a SQL query to list the English titles of the 5 brightest prints by Hiroshige, from most to least bright.
 Compare them to https://en.wikipedia.org/wiki/Thirty-six_Views_of_Mount_Fuji_(Hiroshige) to see if your results match the print’s aesthetics.

-In 8.sql, write a SQL query to list the English titles of the 5 prints with the least contrast by Hokusai, from least to highest contrast.
+In 8.sql, write a SQL query to list the English titles of the 5 prints with the least contrast by Hiroshige, from least to highest contrast.
 Compare them to https://en.wikipedia.org/wiki/Thirty-six_Views_of_Mount_Fuji_(Hiroshige) on Wikipedia to see if your results match the print’s aesthetics.

 In 9.sql, write a SQL query to find the English title and artist of the print with the highest brightness.